 Contents

-- 2 Venice Museum Pass and MUVE Friend Card
+- 4 Venice Museum Pass and MUVE Friend Card

-- 3 Venice Unica City Pass
+- 5 Venice Unica City Pass

-- 4 Venice Sightseeing Passes Comparion Breakdown
+- 9 Venice Sightseeing Passes Comparison Breakdown

-- 5 Which is the best Venice city pass to buy for my trip?
+- 10 Which is the best Venice city pass to buy for my trip?

 This post may contain affiliate links!
 I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 If you’ve taken a look at some interesting facts about Venice, you’ll realize this is an enchanting city with a ton of history and culture.
-However, the price tag for entry to museums and landmarks might sometimes seem too high.

-A few different Venice sightseeing passes are available, but not all of them offer the same value.
 In this post, I will compare the top three Venice attraction passes to help you decide which one is the best Venice city pass for you and explain why I recommend it over the others.

 If you’re planning a trip and looking for things to know when visiting Venice, read this article first before making any decisions.
 It will save you tons of time and money!

-Which are the best Venice city passes available?
+What are the best Venice city passes available?

 Venice Museum Pass and MUVE Friend Card

 Purchasing the standard Venice Museum Pass gives you one-time admission to twelve of the city’s major Civic museums over six months.
-In contrast, the MUVE Friend Card gives you unlimited access to the city’s twelve museums over twelve months.

 Cost